 How do I know my limits?

 The saints remind us that we should never practice penances beyond our ability to fulfill our duties in life.
-Yet at the same time, they also remind us that the more the body is given, the more it demands (Those of us in developed countries especially; since we tend to pamper our bodies).
+Many saints in fact regretted punishing their bodies in their youth with severe fasts (Saint John Vianney, Ignatius of Loyola, etc), leaving them with health problems later in life.
+Yet at the same time, they also remind us that the more the body is given, the more it demands (Those of us in developed countries especially, since we tend to pamper our bodies).
 As Saint Teresa of Avila said; "Our human nature often asks for more than what it needs, and sometimes the devil helps so as to cause fear about the practice of penance and fasting...My health has been much better since I have ceased to look after my ease and comforts."

-If we consider the ordinary fare of the Apostles likely consisted of stale bread, fish, and sometimes milk (from goats), then we should be ashamed at what we today consider "necessary".
-Indeed, the human body is more resilient than most people may realize.
+If we consider the ordinary fare of the Apostles likely consisted at most of stale bread, fish, goat milk, vegetables, olives, or cheese, then we should be ashamed at what we in American today consider "necessary".
+Indeed, the human body is more resilient than most may realize.
 It is commonly accepted that a person can live without food (water only) for about forty days.
 We also know that many seculars who fast for its health benefits alone, commonly perform water-only fasts for three, ten, twenty, and sometimes even forty days (albeit under supervision).
 We mention this because there are some who tend to get nervous about fasting on bread and water for one or two days per week.
 We would argue that this fear is unwarranted.
-Most people should be able to easily fast on bread and water for one day, and still perform their necessary duties, even manual labor.
+Most people should be able to easily fast on bread and water for one day (assuming they are healthy), and still perform their necessary duties.
 Fasting should not cause us to fear for our health, but instead should be done with great joy, since it is by fasting that we erect a spiritual fortress around our homes and merit the grace of conversion for numerous souls.

 Saint Alphonsus: "Oh! how often is bodily weakness made the pretext for unnecessary indulgence."